justoy/auto_fill_form/README.md

 ## Privacy & Security

-- ✅ **Personal data never leaves your device** - only stored in Chrome's local storage
+- ✅ Personal data never leaves your device — stored in Chrome local storage
-- ✅ **Only form structure sent to LLM** - no personal values or user-entered data
+- ✅ Only form structure sent to LLM — no personal values or user‑entered data
-- ✅ **Enable/Disable control** - you have full control over when auto-fill is active
+- ✅ Off by default — enable/disable from right‑click context menu
-- ✅ **Tab confirmation required** - suggestions are shown but require explicit Tab confirmation to fill
+- ✅ Tab confirmation required — no silent filling
-- ✅ **Automatic processing** - only when enabled and forms are detected on pages you visit
+- ✅ Runs only when enabled — content script checks the global enabled flag

 ## Development